astronomer/airflow-guides/guides/airflow-ui.md

 ### Connections

-Airflow needs to know how to connect to your environment. `Connections` is the place to store that information - anything from hostname, to port, to logins to other systems.
+Airflow needs to know how to connect to your environment. `Connections` is the place to store that information - anything from hostname, to port to logins to other systems.
 The pipeline code you will author will reference the ‘conn_id’ of the Connection objects.

 The Airflow `Variables` section can also hold that information, but storing them as Connections allows:

 - Encryption on passwords and extras.
-- Common JSON structure for connections:
+- Common JSON structure for connections below:

-**Note**: When you save a connection, expect the password field to be empty the next time you return to it.
-That's just Airflow encrypting the password - it does not need to be reset.
+(**Note**: When you save a connection, expect the password field to be empty the next time you return to it.
+That's just Airflow encrypting the password - it does not need to be reset).

 ![users](https://assets.astronomer.io/website/img/guides/airflow_connections.png)